flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-throw-intermediate-event.md

 sidebar_position: 1
 ---

-# Message Throw Intermediate event
+# Message throw intermediate event

 :::info quick intro
 **What is it?** It's like throwing a message to tell someone about something.
 After throwing the message, the process keeps going, and other parts of the process can listen to that message.